julian1-testing/CSP/doc/portal-config-summary.md

 what was done.
-  - look at javascript portal GN metadata store and look at fields
+  - reverse-engineer the javascript portal GN metadata store and look at all the fields
-  - trace the mappings back to the GN xmls.search
+  - tracing the store extraction mechanism to understand representation in the GN xmls.search

-- vocab ingest - platform and parameter concepts in a relational model - capturing the relationsihps
+- vocab ingest - to parse and store platform and parameter concepts in a relational model - capturing the relationsihps

 - csw harvest code - to retrieve all record ids, and then download records in their native scheme
 - parse the records - to scrape the subset of information needed to drive portal - title, abstract, attr constraints, uselimitations, transfer links/online resources.
 - index the records - using the facet relationships in the vocab
-- do facet propagaion - so can provide the xml summary searc
+- do facet propagaion - so can provide the xml summary - with counts propagated up to high-level concepts.

+- so we have a db - with all the basic information - required to drive the front-end